oat-sa/lib-lti1p3-core/doc/quickstart/configuration.md

 use OAT\Library\Lti1p3Core\Registration\Registration;

-$deployment = new Registration(
+$registration = new Registration(
-    'deploymentIdentifier',  // [required] identifier
+    'registrationIdentifier',  // [required] identifier
-    'deploymentClientId',    // [required] client id
+    'registrationClientId',    // [required] client id
     $platform,                 // [required] (PlatformInterface) platform
     $tool,                     // [required] (ToolInterface) tool
+    $deploymentIds,            // [required] (array) deployments ids
     $platformKeyChain,         // [optional] (KeyChainInterface) key chain of the platform
     $toolKeyChain,             // [optional] (KeyChainInterface) key chain of the tool
     $platformJwksUrl,          // [optional] JWKS url of the platform
     $toolJwksUrl,              // [optional] JWKS url of the tool );
 ```
 **Notes**:
-- you can also provide your own implementation of the [DeploymentInterface](../../src/Deployment/DeploymentInterface.php)
+- you can also provide your own implementation of the [RegistrationInterface](../../src/Registration/RegistrationInterface.php)
 - depending on the side you act (platform or tool), you need to configure what is relevant regarding the keys and the JWKS urls
 - for signature verification, the library will try first to use first the configured key chain if given, and fallback on a JWKS call to avoid performances issues
-- since you should be in control of the way you give your configuration (from YML files, array, database, etc), you have to provide your own implementation of the [DeploymentRepositoryInterface](../../src/Deployment/DeploymentRepositoryInterface.php)
+- since you should be in control of the way you retrieve your registrations configuration (from YML files, array, database, etc), you have to provide your own implementation of the [RegistrationRepositoryInterface](../../src/Registration/RegistrationRepositoryInterface.php) to fit your needs